 Pick one of those methods and your password authentication should work.
 Remember, the error document file must exist if you pick the last method.

-Note that the same problem can occur with other HTTP error codes, so be on the lookout for other situations where WordPress might bite you.
+Note that the same problem can occur with other HTTP error codes, so be on the lookout for other situations where Wordpress might bite you.

 Updated Jan.
 27 thanks to a suggestion made in this web forum post.